Home / Blog / Liquidity management

 Cash forecasting tools

-Integrating various financial operations like accounting and asset management into one software provides a clear view of financial health and improves liquidity management.
+Financial management software combines accounting, budgeting, and asset management functions into a single platform.
+This integration provides a comprehensive view of the company’s financial health and simplifies liquidity management.

-Changes in interest rates can affect borrowing costs, and currency rate fluctuations can impact international transactions.
+Changes in interest rates can increase borrowing costs, while currency rate fluctuations can impact international transactions.
+These factors can strain liquidity if not managed proactively.

 Phased growth financing

-Basel III is a set of international banking regulations developed by the Basel Committee on Banking Supervision to strengthen regulation, supervision, and risk management within the banking sector.
-These regulations require banks to maintain proper leverage ratios and keep adequate reserves to protect against financial stress and market instability.
-Additionally, the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) are essential components, ensuring banks have sufficient liquidity to withstand short-term and long-term financial disruptions.
+Basel III is an international regulatory framework developed to strengthen risk management in the banking sector.
+Key components include the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR), which require banks to maintain adequate liquidity to withstand short-term and long-term financial disruptions.

 Final thoughts